Chocolate Pecan Pie

 Chocolate pie filling

-- In a microwave-safe large bowl or pyrex cup, melt the chocolate, butter, and cream.
-Then, add the sugar and syrup, followed by the eggs one at a time making sure it is all well incorporated.
+- In a microwave-safe large bowl or Pyrex cup, melt the chocolate, butter, and cream.
+Then, add the sugar and syrup, followed by the eggs one at a time, making sure they are all well incorporated.

 - Next, add the salt, spice, nutmeg, cocoa powder, and flour.
 Stir to combine.
 Finally, add the bourbon, vanilla extract, chocolate chips, and chopped pecans.
 Followed by the chocolate chips.
 Stir to combine.